 I understand what a huge step it can be to reach out for help when feeling anxious, isolated or helpless with the added concern of not being understood.
 I offer a 20 min free initial zoom session whereby you can gain an initial insight as to whether we might be a good fit

 Training, qualifications & experience

-I am a fully qualified psychodynamic counsellor.
+I am a fully qualified psychodynamic counsellor/psychotherapist.
 I trained initially at the University of Hertfordshire where I was awarded a Foundation Certificate and subsequently completed my training at The Counselling Foundation in St Albans, obtaining both a Diploma and an Advanced Diploma.
 As part of my personal development, I continue to explore different therapeutic approaches to enrich and enhance my work with clients.

 As a member of the BACP (British Association of Counselling and Psychotherapy), I abide by their code of ethics.